Robert Gourlay (merchant)

 Robert Gourlay or Robin Gourlaw (c.
 1530–c.
-1600) was a wealthy Edinburgh merchant and Customar of Edinburgh who built a renowned house in Edinburgh (now demolished).
+1600) was a wealthy Edinburgh merchant and Customer of Edinburgh who built a renowned house in Edinburgh (now demolished).

 Life

 Robert Gourlay is first recorded in the employ of Regent Arran as a Groom of the Chamber and Wardrobe and was sometimes called the Regent's "chamber Child".
 The Regent bought clothes to wear and a horse to travel with, a measure of his importance in the household.
 In January 1552 he was called "Keeper of the Wardrobe".
 Another servant in the Wardrobe, the tailor Malcolm Gourlay was probably his older brother, or uncle.

 In November 1570, as a merchant of Edinburgh, Gourlay supplied two hanks of gold thread to the Edinburgh tailor James Inglis and embroiderer John Young, for clothes for James VI of Scotland.

 Regent Morton was a friend of Robert Gourlay, and allowed him to export grain, despite shortages.
 Gourlay was an elder of Edinburgh Kirk.
 In May 1574 the Kirk censured him for exporting grain and he was compelled to appear in St Giles Kirk at the "marriage place" wearing his best gown, which he was ordered to sell for the benefit of the poor.
 The Regent tried to insist to the minister James Lawson that Gourlay should not be punished, and publicly declared he had allowed Gourlay to export cereals despite the scarcity.
 The English ambassador in Edinburgh Henry Killigrew sent news of the incident to Francis Walsingham saying that it caused "some little grudging" and "unkindness" between the Kirk and Regent Morton.
 However, the historian Michael Lynch however suggests the affair did not cause a significant rift between Morton and the clergy.

 As "Customar-General" of Edinburgh from 22 December 1573, Gourlay collected export and import customs and tolls due to the crown in Edinburgh.
 The National Records of Scotland has a number of receipts for payments made by Gourlay from the customs for the expenses of the royal household and Edinburgh Castle.

 He was exempt from tax, and complained to the Privy Council of Scotland when he was made to contribute £30 Scots to the Burgh fund for the Entry of James VI into Edinburgh in 1579.
 In December 1582 he undertook to pay several royal debts to Edinburgh merchants totalling 550 French gold "crowns of the sun" out of the town's customs.

 He also supplied silver to the mint.
 In September and October 1580 Robert Gourlay and Master John Provand supplied silver worth £78-7s-8d.
 Scots to the mint in Edinburgh to be coined.
 They were paid a further £2,123-7s-8d. outstanding for silver supplied by them.